Best Free & Paid Podcast Software

 - AC3, M4A/M4R (AAC), WMA and other formats supported using optional libraries.

 - Cut, copy, splice or mix sounds together.

 - Numerous effects including change the speed or pitch of a recording.

 - Write your own plug-in effects with Nyquist.

 - And more!
 (See the complete list of features)

 But as rings true with all recording software, Audacity has it’s pros and cons.

-The pros of this software are that it is compatible on Mac, PC, and Linux.
-Moreover, this open source software is free to download and has the ability to record high resolution audio that is often found in more expensive programs like ProTools, Adobe Audition, and Logic Pro.
+The pros of this software are that it is compatible with Mac, PC, and Linux.
+Moreover, this open-source software is free to download and has the ability to record high-resolution audio that is often found in more expensive programs like ProTools, Adobe Audition, and Logic Pro.
 Additionally, the layout is pretty simple and easy to navigate, it allows you to start recording quickly, and you can export multiple individual tracks simultaneously.

 While Audacity is highly appealing for all these reasons, there are also several negatives.
 First, the editing features are not intuitive and the learning curve is steep.
 Second, the program is lacking aesthetically and is pretty underwhelming overall.
 Personally, this is not a software program I would want to look at or work in for hours and hours.
 Finally, it is easy to accidentally shift tracks out of sync while editing.
 In spite of all these negatives, with a little practice, even a novice can learn how to get great results out of Audacity.

 If you watch the Audacity tutorial for podcasting video below, you will be well on your way to recording and editing your podcast in Audacity like a pro.